sv3048/CMSDAS2020/README.md

 ```
 root -l "make_plot.C+(\"allJetsDeepFlavB\",1)"
 ```
 One can replace the variable and the index in the above line to get plots for other observables and calibration methods.
-Compare the DeepJet score for the leading (first) jet using the two calibration methods mentioned above and w/o calibration SFs.
+Compare the DeepJet score for the leading (first) jet using the SFs due to the two calibration methods mentioned above and also w/o any calibration SFs.